Course Outline

 Goal:

-In this culminating task you will demonstrate your ability to draw on the relevant literature to critically reflect on your experiences on the practical fieldwork components of the course.
+The goal of this task is for you to demonstrate your ability to draw on relevant literature to reflect on and showcase the value of outdoor learning experiences in Australian landscapes.

 Format: